tadeuasarro/TadeuRubyCapstone/README.md

 # Ruby Capstone

 #### Hello there!
-The mais objetive of this project is to create a web scraper, that retrieves information from someone's Github repositories, by using their username.
+The objetive of this project is to create a web scraper, that retrieves information from someone's Github repositories, by using their username.

 #### The main feature of this application is the capacity to filter and sort the result.